ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 ```

 If you set the value to an RGeo object, the factory needs to match the factory
 for the attribute.
-If the factories do not match, activerecord-trilogy2rgeo-adapter
+If the factories do not match, activerecord-trilogis-adapter
 will attempt to cast the value to the correct factory.

 ```ruby